-But neither did she have obligations to Elsa, as much as she might've liked to.
+But neither did she have obligations to Elsa, as much as she would've liked.

 "Whatever, just come back early.
 Elsa's up third for the twenty-minute talks, so you might catch it if you're quick."

 She nodded and ran.
-Damn it all, the skies were a whirling grey with hints of upcoming rain, the wind slicing through her left chills down her bones.
+Damn it all!
+The skies were a whirling grey with hints of upcoming rain; the wind left chills down her bones.
 For once, she wished "their Starbucks" was the one next door, not the one left of the intersection uphill.

-Shoving the door open, the loud chime drew everybody's attention.
-Luckily, it was a cold day, so the customers quickly returned to their hot, caffeinated drinks shortly after.
+She finally arrived, shoving the door open.
+The chime rattled loudly, drawing everybody's attention.
+Luckily, it was a cold day, so when the door shut itself and the outside wind died once again to the indoor warmth, the customers quickly returned to their hot, caffeinated drinks and idle chatter.

 "Hey," Hans gestured from a corner.
-Anna quickly stepped forward, careful she didn't bump into cups of boiling liquid on her way there.
+Anna moved towards him as fast as she could without bumping into somebody's boiling coffee.
 He had already reserved her a seat, one she took with no hesitation, plopping down without even taking off her jacket first.

 "Sup?"
 She said as cheerfully as she could.
 Hans smiled politely, but looked no less dejected than before.

 "Didn't know you had a habit of cutting your words short, Anna."